-Not only the Japanese, but Europeans have also believed in the healing power of hot springs, and have used for thousands of years as a natural treatment.
+Not only the Japanese but also Europeans have believed in the therapeutic power of hot springs, and they have used it for thousands of years as a natural therapy treatment.

 Which is the study of therapeutic bathing and medicinal springs, so many scientists from Japan and European countries have long been studying how hot springs bring health benefits.

 Indeed, there are several therapeutic benefits of the hot spring such as stimulating nerve systems.